rocketinsights/devops-heroku/nodejs/custom-domain-review-apps/README.md

 }
 ```

+There might be a delay between when Heroku is able to assign your review app a certificate and when the Route 53 DNS updates with the new CNAME.
+If that's the case, give it a few minutes as Heroku will automatically retry to assign the certificate.

 ### bin/pr-predestroy.js

 The configuration setup is the same as `postdeploy.js`.
 Since Heroku will handle destroying of our review app, we're mostly concerned with clearing the old CNAME record in Route53 so we don't have unused records piling up.